Blog Layout

 Wood Island Light

-Visitors to the Wood Island lighthouse have reported shadows moving through the darkness, the sound of gunfire on the air, window shades that suddenly spin up, and locked doors flying open.
+Visitors to the Wood Island lighthouse have reported shadows moving through the darkness, the sound of gunfire in the air, window shades that suddenly spin up, and locked doors flying open.

-The truth around the murder and suicide remains unknown, but the story forms the background to the paranormal activity at this historic lighthouse.
+The truth about the murder and suicide remains unknown, but the story forms the background to the paranormal activity at this historic lighthouse.

 Seguin Island Light